bluthen/lambda_route53_upsert/README.md

 ]
 ```

-You can then run the fllowing:
+You can then run the following:

 ```
 LAMBDA_ENDPOINT=yourendpoint certbot certonly --manual --manual-auth-hook /path/to/le_authenticator.py \